devlinjunker/template.hapi.rest/index.md

-# Simple Template API Docs
+# Template REST API Docs

 - [Setup](manual/README.setup.html) - dependencies and how to install and start development (eventually production?)